emoon/arena-allocator/README.md

 # arena-allocator

-`arena-allocator` is a memory allocator crate for Rust that provides efficient memory management for temporary or short-lived allocations.
-It is designed to reduce the overhead and fragmentation associated with frequent small allocations by allocating memory in contiguous blocks.
-The crate offers a range of features, including rewinding the arena to reuse allocated memory, automatic memory protection in debug mode, and a typed arena for managing memory specific to a single type.
+`arena-allocator` is a linear memory allocator for Rust that provides efficient memory management for performance-critical code.
+The way it's implemented is by reserving a (large) virtual range of memory and then commiting memory as it needs it.
+This means that reserving a large range (several Gigabytes) of memory is cheap, but actually using it will cause the OS to allocate physical memory.
+This is useful for cases where you need to allocate a lot of memory, or don't know how much memory you need.

+There are two main uses for this crate:

+1. Long-lived memory: If you have allocations that live for the entire lifetime of your program.
+2. Temporary memory: If you have a lot of temporary allocations that is only needed during a short period of time.

 ## Saftey